Improving Brain Tumour Care surveys share your experiences and help create change

 • the first time someone has had a seizure or if a seizure last over 5 minutes

-Download and fill in the HeadSmart symptoms diary or download and fill in BRIAN symptoms tracker – whilst waiting for your appointment it may be useful to document your/your child’s symptoms using the symptom diary so you don’t have to remember them all to yourself.
+While you’re waiting for your appointment it may be useful to document your/your child’s symptoms so you don’t have to remember them all to yourself.
 This can be easily presented to your GP and they can use this to get a better understanding of what symptoms you have and when you get them.

 Share your experiences and help create change